Seat time, and instruction.

 So assuming you watched the video and have your car saved in Fire Laps and start capturing your sessions... you can then go in and review them once AI review has completed.
 Different sections will display some general information and pointers, which when clicked provide some input.

 So above is an example where I've navigated to a specific section.
 Specifically this turn 3-4 at Ridge Motorsports Park.
 The descriptions weren't always the most helpful to me, but what makes it really stand out is the visualized line.
 The orange line is the line my car is taking, while the white line is the imaginary line they are suggesting.
-The words by themselves weren't always helpful to me, but when visualized with the suggest line the suggestion really starts to click.
+The words by themselves weren't always helpful to me, but when visualized with the suggested line the suggestion really starts to click.

 The picture above is the tail end of the "straightaway" between turn 5 and 6 at the ridge.
 It's obviously not perfectly straight, but by race track standards not worthy of numbering.
 Can you see the slight difference between the yellow and orange line?
 It's quite subtle, but the difference it showed me was "Chill out steering input through here, you'll wind up in the exact same place anyways".
 Sure enough, making this minor adjustment increased my top speeds a few mph and translated to a .12s improvement.
 Not exactly a jaw dropping improvement by itself... but make 5 of those improvements and you've gained over half a second.
 Changes like this took me being on the podium to the top of the podium.